-4.3 Strategies to reduce the cost of medical education and the fees and the set of the second s
+4.3 Strategies to reduce the cost of medical education and the fees

 For private colleges which receive no government grants, recovery of the cost is essential.
-In the USA, tuition fees are about four times higher in private universities compared to state universities.20 The annual cost of a medical education is high and the fees worked out on the basis of cost would be out of reach even for most middle class families.
+In the USA, tuition fees are about four times higher in private universities compared to state universities.
+The annual cost of a medical education is high and the fees worked out on the basis of cost would be out of reach even for most middle class families.